developer-zebra/developer-zebra-site/src/ppc/3-0/guide/setup/index.md

 3. **If using a self-signed certificate,** open the StageNow application.
 Scan the barcode from file "EnabledSelfSigned_PPC.pdf" to enable self-signed certificates in the client app.
 The .PDF file is included as part of the PPC client installation package.
 4. Tap the hamburger menu at the top right, then tap "Settings".
 5. Enter the following information:<br>
-   _ **Server URL** - URL with port number and PPC path specified, for example: `hostname.company.com:8080/zdvc/ppc`, where "hostname.company.com:8080" is replaced with the appropriate hostname, domain name and port number. *The URL must **not** contain "https://" nor "http://".* <br>
+   * **Server URL** - URL with port number and PPC path specified, for example: `hostname.company.com:8080/zdvc/ppc`, where "hostname.company.com:8080" is replaced with the appropriate hostname, domain name and port number. _The URL must **not** contain "https://" nor "http://"._
-   _ **Server Auth UserName** - user name specified during server installation. <br> \* **Server Auth Password** - password specified during server installation.<br>
+   * **Server Auth UserName** - user name specified during server installation.
+   * **Server Auth Password** - password specified during server installation.
    On the EC30, if Enterprise Keyboard is used to enter the user name and password, the text entered is partially cut-off.
-To address this, disable the option [Show scan tab](/enterprise-keyboard/latest/guide/settings/#preferences) in the Enterprise Keyboard Preferences section.<br>
+To address this, disable the option [Show scan tab](/enterprise-keyboard/latest/guide/settings/#preferences) in the Enterprise Keyboard Preferences section.
 6. Tap **OK** to save the changes and return to the main screen.
 PPC Client registers with the server and uploads battery data. _If using an SSL certificate,_ manual client configuration is complete.
 7. **If using a self-signed certificate,** proceed as follows:<br>
-   &nbsp;&nbsp;&nbsp;A. Copy the self-signed certificate .CRT file to folder `/Android/data/com.zebra.ppcclient/files` on the device to establish communication with the server.
+   &nbsp;&nbsp;&nbsp;A. Copy the self-signed certificate .CRT file to folder `/storage/self/primary/Android/data/com.zebra.ppcclient/files/cert` on the device to establish communication with the server.
 The .CRT certificate file was generated from step 6 above in the **Self-Signed Certificate** subsection under **Server Certificate**. <br>
    &nbsp;&nbsp;&nbsp;B. The message "Connected via untrusted certificate" is displayed on the app:
    <img style="height:370px" src="untrusted_cert_ppc.jpg"/>
    _Figure 12.
 Untrusted certificate message in client app_<br>
    &nbsp;&nbsp;&nbsp;C. To disable self-signed certificates in the app, scan the barcode from "DisableSelfSigned_PPC.pdf" (part of the PPC client installation package).

-####Remote Configuration
+#### Remote Configuration
-For remote configuration using StageNow or an EMM (using XML or Managed Config), install PPCClientMgr.apk located in `PPCClient\PluginCSP`.
-After PPC client and PPCClientMgr app installation, follow these steps to create StageNow profiles to remotely configure the client:
+For remote configuration using StageNow or an EMM (with XML or Managed Config), follow these steps after client installation to create the following StageNow profiles:

 1. Start PPC client
 2. Configure PPC settings with CSP